Law

 Personal Reflection

-• If everything I have ultimately belongs to God, how does that change the way I view my budget, my savings, and my daily choices?
+• If everything I have ultimately belongs to God, how does that change the way I view my income, possessions, and daily work?

 A Challenge For You